hansm4543/Internship-Webshop/README.md

 ## Updated on August 2024:

 Refactored some of the code in order to challange myself by diving into legacy project.
-Main focus was on makeing the worst parts of the code work faster and look cleaner.
+Main focus was on making the worst parts of the code work faster and look cleaner.

 </br>